qTox/qTox/doc/user_manual_en.md

 context menu.
 You also can use `ALT` + `q` shortcut.
 3. Selected text will be automatically quoted into the message input area in a pretty formatting.

+## Friend- and Groupinvites

+To invite a friend to a chat with you, you have to click the `+` button on the bottom left of the qTox window.
+The "Add a friend" Tab allows you to enter the Tox ID of your friend, or the username of a ToxMe service if your friend registered there.

+On the "Friend requests" tab you can see, friend requests you got from other Tox users.
+You can then choose to either accept or decline these requests.

+On the Groupinvites page, you can create a new groupchat and add users to it by using the context menu in your contact list.
+Invites from your contacts are also displayed here and you can accept and decline them.

 ## Multi Window Mode